Country Report Switzerland

 The Commission on Research Integrity (and the Plagiarism Control Group) must report on their activities to the Presiding Board of the Research Council.
 These reports are published on the website of the SNSF.
 The reports of 2015 and 2017 are in the English language.
 The report of 2016 in the German language.
 The Summaries of inquiries into scientific misconduct of 2015 in the French language.
 In the reports, reference is made to the number and nature of cases and sanctions, in summarized and anonymized form.
 Additionally, in the absence of any research misconduct, the discontinuation of proceedings must be made public in an appropriate manner by the Commission on Research Integrity at the request of the accused party.

-For illustrative cases in English, see: Annual Reports of the Commission on Research Integrity
+For an illustration of the cases in English, see: Annual Reports of the Commission for Research Integrity

 For further information, see: www.snf.ch